guilhermeal/template_create-react-app_cleaned/README.md

-# GoBarber App : Frontend Web
+# App : Frontend Web

-This repository reference Frontend app of Bootcamp Rocketseat.
-In this app, I implement the main content from the class using React.JS and Typescript together..
+This repository reference Frontend app.
+This app use React.JS and Typescript together and set EditorConfig, ESLint and Prettier settings..

-And I connect that on my Backend API and databases developed before in other step of this bootcamp.
-(See more: [gostack_nivel2_projetoNodejs](https://github.com/guilhermeal/gostack_nivel2_projetoNodejs) ).

 ## Available Scripts